Perfect solutions are fairy tales. With the flexibility GraphQL introduces, a door opens to some clear problems and concerns.

 For a simple REST API endpoint logic, it is easy to analyze, detect, and solve N+1 issues by enhancing the constructed SQL queries.
 For GraphQL dynamically resolved fields, it is not that simple.
 Luckily Facebook is pioneering one possible solution to this problem: DataLoader.

-As the name implies, DataLoader is a utility you can use to read data from databases and make it available to GraphQL resolver functions (which are what a GraphQL runtime uses to prepare the needed data).
+As the name implies, DataLoader is a utility you can use to read data from databases and make it available to GraphQL resolver functions.
 You can use DataLoader instead of reading the data directly from databases with SQL queries and DataLoader will act as your agent to reduce the SQL queries you send to the database.

 DataLoader uses a combination of batching and caching to accomplish that.
 If the same client request resulted in a need to ask the database about multiple things, DataLoader can be used to consolidate these questions and batch-load their answers from the database.
 DataLoader will also cache the answers and make them available for subsequent questions about the same resources.